voatsap/k8s-pine/examples/controller/operator/operator.md

 ## How it works

-- The operator watches ConfigWatcher custom resources instead of ConfigMap annotations
+- The operator watches ConfigMap changes across all namespaces
+- When a ConfigMap changes, it checks for ConfigWatcher custom resources that reference that ConfigMap
 - Each ConfigWatcher defines a `configMap` name and `selector` for workloads to restart
-- When a ConfigWatcher is created/modified, the operator restarts matching workloads
+- The operator restarts matching workloads when their referenced ConfigMap changes
 - The operator updates the ConfigWatcher status with monitoring information
 - This provides a declarative way to manage config-driven restarts